martinratinaud/work-with-me/readme.md

 ## Side projects

+- [Sort your Paper](https://www.indiehackers.com/product/sort-your-paper) `Electron app` that sorts your paper using AI
+- [Short Song Streaming](http://bit.ly/short-song-streaming) `Chrome extension` that skips the song after X seconds
 - [myRemoteSchool](https://myremoteschool.com) Online classes that works for children
 - [Remote Family](https://www.remote-family.com) Find your sweet spot for your next holidays or your remote life
 - [Self describing methodology](https://github.com/better-human/work-with-me-template) Well, I created the methodology behind this readme :-)
-- [Kilodays](http://www.pikilabs.com/en/journiversaire/) It may be your 10,000th day today and you did not even know!
+- ~[Kilodays](http://www.pikilabs.com/en/journiversaire/) It may be your 10,000th day today and you did not even know!~
-- [Red sea fishes](http://www.pikilabs.com/en/poissons-mer-rouge/) Find the fishes you met during your dive or snorkeling in the Red Sea, no WIFI needed!
+- ~[Red sea fishes](http://www.pikilabs.com/en/poissons-mer-rouge/) Find the fishes you met during your dive or snorkeling in the Red Sea, no WIFI needed!~

 ## Resume